ThePaavero/youtubetracker/README.md

 * Import YouTube's API script
 * Add "enablejsapi=1" to your iframes' URLs
 * Let you use your own code to track the events
+* Give you the video's data object as an argument (ID, title, duration, etc.)

 ## Usage example
 ```html